nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization_guidance.md

 ## Ineffective vaccination

-In the event a vaccination is suspected or found to be ineffective, for example as a result of a product recall or cold chain break, a record may be included without an identifier indicating it does not count towards immunity.
+In the event a vaccination is suspected or found to be ineffective, for example as a result of a product recall or cold chain break, the Immunization FHIR profile contains a field indicating that it does not count towards immunity.
-GP clinical systems do not have a standard means to identify an ineffective vaccination, hence records can only indicate that a vaccine was administered.
+GP clinical systems do not have a standard means to identify an ineffective vaccination, hence immunisaton records will always be returned as having counted towards immunity.

 ## Reactions to a vaccine